Zaltarba/blog/_posts/2025-09-21-WarnerBrosMerger.md

 You don’t *need* these tools to start — but as the stakes grow, or as you allocate more capital to merger arbitrage, adding depth to your modeling can help improve risk management and return profile.

+What’s your take ?
+Is the market underestimating the regulatory risk here ?
+Or is this a misunderstood opportunity ?
+Let's talk bellow !